MikeDominic92/Predictive-Threat-Intelligence-Platform-for-Cloud-Vulnerabilities/README.md

 ## Current State & Next Steps

-This repository contains the architectural plans and design concepts for the platform.
-I'm working to implement proof-of-concept modules for the key components, starting with the data collection and processing pipeline.
+This repository contains the architectural plans, design concepts, and working components for the platform.
+I've implemented several key modules, and I'm continuing to build out the functionality.

+**Updates:**

-**Update:** The `osint_collector` Google Cloud Function for collecting data from AlienVault OTX and VirusTotal (IP reports) has been implemented and deployed.
+1. **Data Collection:** The `osint_collector` Google Cloud Function for collecting data from AlienVault OTX and VirusTotal (IP reports) has been implemented and deployed.
 Raw data is being saved to Google Cloud Storage.

+2. **Data Normalization:** I've built a data normalization pipeline that processes the raw threat data into a standardized format and stores it in BigQuery for analysis.

+3. **ML Risk Prediction Model:** I've implemented a machine learning pipeline that:
+   - Loads normalized threat data from BigQuery
+   - Creates a target variable based on threat tags
+   - Preprocesses features using one-hot encoding
+   - Trains a RandomForest classifier to predict threat risk levels
+   - Saves the trained model and preprocessor to Google Cloud Storage
+   - Makes predictions on new threat indicators

+I was especially excited to complete the ML component as it's the heart of what makes this platform predictive rather than just reactive.

 This is an ongoing project meant to demonstrate cloud security concepts and explore the potential of AI/ML in predictive threat intelligence.